benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 If provided, the optional edge attribute `weight` will be used for shortest path calculations instead of distances in metres.
 If decomposing the network, then the `weight` attribute will be divided into the number of newly decomposed edges. `weight` attribute must be a positive value and cannot exceed 4,294,967,295 (`numpy.uint32`).

 ::: warning Note
 This method assumes that all graph preparation, e.g. cleaning and simplification, has happened upstream of this method.
 If generating data from sources such as [Open Street Map](https://www.openstreetmap.org), then consider using tools such as [roadmap-processing](https://github.com/aicenter/roadmap-processing) for initial fetching, cleaning, and simplification of the data.
-Whereas simplification (assuming accurate distances are maintained via a `length` attribute) helps reduce topological distortions in centrality methods, another option is to use a sufficiently fine level of decomposition to likewise temper node density variances.
+Whereas simplification (assuming accurate distances are maintained via the `length` attribute) helps reduce topological distortions in centrality methods, however, another option is to use a sufficiently fine level of decomposition to likewise temper node density variances.
 :::

 ::: tip Hint